-Last time blogged I was getting ready for my trip.
+Last time blogged I was getting ready for my Big European Adventure.
 Three weeks in Germany/UK/Gibraltar/Spain/UK.
 Then I actually went on the trip.
 And since October 14, have been recovering from the trip.
 I brought home a cold and ear infection.
 Lesson: if you have to fly with a cold, wear spongy ear plugs when the plane is ascending and descending!

 The highlight was meeting the most perfect baby ever born, my granddaughter Cleo Ayla.
 She was two weeks old when I left Germany.
-Even though we are 6000 miles apart, I’m grateful that her beautiful parents stay in touch via video.
-I got to attend a military ball with my younger son, Benjamin.
+I’m not allowed to post her pictures online, or believe me, there would be dozens of them.
+I am grateful, though, that though we are 6000 miles apart, her beautiful parents keep in touch via video and FaceTime.
+While in Frankfurt, I got to attend a military ball with my younger son, Benjamin.
 He’s a rock star in one part of his life, and my prince for the evening.

 Isle of Wight